blackgwe/easy-peasy-pass/README.md

 Password generation is based on a website URL/domain, a secure master password hash and some other parameters such as lengths/variations of characters stored in publicly available templates.
 The generated password and its hash are never stored and never sent over the network (only the master password hash and related templates are stored).

 The classic model for information security defines three objectives of security: **confidentiality, integrity, and availability**.
-We describe suitable measures to maintain these security properties and how we implemented them.
+We describe suitable measures to maintain these security properties and how we implemented them in the section [Thoughts on Security](#thoughts-on-security).

+## Implementation details & features

+***Dead simple***.
+No software dependency, no dependency on external service — no network transport, no storage — no backup (except the master password in the bank safe), proven security password hash algorithms

+***Meet password requirements***.
+The generation of the passwords relies on attributes like password length or special characters hold in generation templates.

+***Password versioning***.
+If it is necessary to change a compromised password, simply increment the version of the password generation template.

+***Password sharing***.
+If a password is used by a group of people, the secure password hash has to be derived from the secret hashes of the users (intermediate layer)

+## Thoughts on Security

 ***Confidentiality*** refers to protecting sensitive data from being accessed by unauthorized parties.
 Implemented *Measures*: